Stanley00011/FleetIntel360/README.md

 ## Project Overview

 FleetIntel360 is a **production-grade data engineering project** that simulates, processes, and analyzes fleet telemetry data from vehicles and drivers.
-Inspired by **Formula 1's real-time telemetry systems** (which stream vehicle data using technologies like Apache Kafka), this project demonstrates a complete data pipeline—from raw sensor simulation to executive dashboards and automated alerting.
+Inspired by **Formula 1's real-time telemetry systems** (which stream vehicle data using technologies like Apache Kafka), this project demonstrates a complete data pipeline, from raw sensor simulation to executive dashboards and automated alerting.

 ### **The Motivation**

-As a data analyst who has spent years consuming data, I wanted to **see the full engineering picture**—to understand how data flows from its source through transformations into the insights I analyze daily.
+As a data analyst who has spent years consuming data, I wanted to **see the full engineering picture** to understand how data flows from its source through transformations into the insights I analyze daily.
 This project represents my journey from being a **data consumer** to becoming a **data platform builder**.

 ### **Business Use Case**